It has been hard to ignore the overflow of grief, insults, insensitivities, demands and counter demands during the last months.

-Intimate relationships are the spaces where women should feel safe, However, Kenyan women are being murdered by their partners, husbands, partners and husbands’ lovers, exes, stalkers etc Those women who are not murdered have been killing themselves – citing stressful domestic conditions, abandonment and abuse that suffocates and kills all hope.
+Aren’t intimate relationships the spaces where women should feel safe?
+When women are being murdered by their partners, husbands, and husbands’ lovers, exes, stalkers etc, the opposite beomes true.
+We fear intimate relationships!
+And the fear affects all of us!
+Those women who are not murdered, prefer to kill themselves.
+They are citing stressful domestic conditions, abandonment and abuse that suffocates and kills all hope.

-- If a man offers you money, any amount of money; and you accept the money;
+- offers you money, any amount of money; and you accept the money.

-- If a man invites you for a meal or a drink and you accept it;
+- invites you for a meal or a drink and you accept it.

-- If a man takes you on vacation, and pays or it;
+- takes you on vacation, and pays for it.

-- If a man pays your school fees, whether you requested it or not
+- pays your school fees, whether you requested it or not.

 In the 5 scenarios above, you should be aware that you have just sold sex which quickly puts you into a catch 22 situation.
 You cannot win.